pedroesli/pedroesli.github.io/aboutme.md

 #### What are my talents? ![lightbulb](/img/lightbulb.png)
 If you are asking why that lightbulb is not on it's because my icon pack didn't have one.
 Any ways, my talents are:
-- Writing complex paragraphs that only intelligent intellectuals of the high society can understand.
 - Problem solving.
 Might take me a life time to solve it, **but** I wont  give up.
 - Creativity.
 I enjoy trying to come up with new ideas and trying to implement them.